FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/37_safety/third-party-CA_node_deployment.md

 First, explain the background and reasons for my third-party CA certificate transformation:

-- People in the community often ask about the transformation of third-party CA certificates, and I personally feel that this is a point of concern for everyone.。
+-People in the community often ask about the transformation of third-party CA certificates, and I personally feel that this is a point of concern for everyone。
-- In some of our projects, the business specified to use a third-party CA certificate, and actual production needs required us to perform a CA transformation。
+-In some of our projects, the business specified to use a third-party CA certificate, and the actual production needs also required us to carry out CA transformation。
-- In the judicial domain blockchain depository scenario, a certificate issued by a certificate authority with an electronic certification license is required to be used as an electronic certification。
+-In the judicial blockchain certificate scenario, a certificate issued by a certificate authority with an electronic certification license is required to be used as an electronic certification。

-In view of the above three points, I think everyone is very concerned about how to carry out third-party CA certificate transformation.。
+In view of the above three points, I think everyone is very concerned about how to carry out third-party CA certificate transformation。

 The FISCO BCOS technical document provides a case of CFCA certificate transformation, but some details have yet to be improved, so I want to write a tutorial that combines production environment transformation, third-party CA cooperation, compliance, technical implementation, etc. Specific instructions to see if it can be helpful to other community users。